-Budgetary decisions at Valley Tech Academy will be driven by the school's vision and mission for teaching and learning and will use Transparent Budgeting to make use of funds more efficient.
-YPI will work in partnership with the high school and support the administration and faculty in developing a budget.
+Budgetary decisions at Central Middle School #7 will be driven by the school's vision and mission for teaching and learning and will use Transparent Budgeting to make use of funds more efficient.
+YPI will work in partnership with the middle school and support the administration and faculty in developing a budget.
 The school will use budget autonomy to maximize improved student performance and a professional, collaborative learning community.
 It will maximize learning by directing budget resources to lowering class size and student loads.
 The school will decide on spending that best provides programs and services to students and their families.
 Network Partner autonomy will help ensure that per pupil state and district funds are spent on programs, resources, and services that will benefit students and families.

-The more flexible budget means that Valley Tech Academy will not be required to use normbased staffing.
+The more flexible budget means that Central Middle School #7 will not be required to use normbased staffing.
 The school will receive a budget and use its own decision-making process to determine the positions to purchase.
-It is expected that this will lead to a more equitable allocation of funding on a per student basis that is of particular benefit to schools serving low-income communities, as is the case with Valley Tech Academy.
+It is expected that this will lead to a more equitable allocation of funding on a per student basis that is of particular benefit to schools serving low-income communities, as is the case with Central Middle School #7.

 Teachers and parents, along with other members of the governing board, will determine how resources will be allocated to best meet students' needs.
 The school's budget will be monitored and reviewed by the governing board on a regular basis to ensure financial stability and student success.
 The governing board will submit regular budget reports as a way of informing parents, teachers, and other community members.
-While the exact details of the budget will need to be determined by the Leadership Team, the principles elaborated in our school vision will inform all budgetary decisions.
+While the exact details of the budget will need to be determined, the principles elaborated in our school vision will inform all budgetary decisions.

-In order to realize our vision of high-quality schooling, Valley Tech Academy will develop a funding model that is transparent, decentralized, and accountable.
-School supplementary funding sources will be sought from a variety of sources including: YPI grants, private donors, parents and other government agencies.
+In order to realize our vision of high-quality schooling, Central Middle School #7 will develop a funding model that is transparent, decentralized, and accountable.
+School supplementary funding sources will be sought from a variety of sources including: YPI grants, private denors, parents and other government agencies.

 d.
-Describe the process for developing the annual school budget vision and goals as a community school serving families in a Promise Neighborhood.
+Describe the process for developing the annual school budget

+Broad support from school stakeholders is a critical component in the annual school budget process.
+Many of the established budget items are already locked in, as a LAUSD public school.
+Central Middle School #7 as a Network Partner has budget flexibility to target resources to align to school vision and goals as a community school serving families in a Pull-Service Community Schools neighborhood.
 As part of this process, the school needs to inform and involve community residents, parents and teachers in the process.
 The school will have a Budget Advisory Committee that will include parents and community residents.
-As the school will be part of the Los Angeles Promise Neighborhood, it will benefit from the planning activities and ongoing implementation services, particularly through the participation of Promise Neighborhood Advisory Board members also involved with school committees.
-The Promise Neighborhood's active engagement of the community residents (through surveys, focus groups, community meetings) will also provide a path for community feedback in the school process each year.
-Valley Tech Academy will solicit feedback from parents regarding funding and choices made for the school budget each year as detailed below.
+As the school will be part of the Full-Service Community Schools neighborhood, it will benefit from the planning activities and ongoing implementation services, particularly through the participation of FSCS members also involved with school committees.
+The Full-Service Community Schools active involvement with the community residents- through surveys, focus groups, community meetings will also provide a path for community feedback in the school process each year.
+Central Middle School #7 will solicit feedback among parents regarding funding and choices made for the school budget each year as detailed below.